ktecsrl/odoo_examples/README.rst

     * Custom report for invoice
     * Custom report for sale order

-!!BE CAREFULL!! the chain of extension may bloc odoo on startup when reinitialize DB (-u all -d YOURDB) if u don't understandan this remove website-quote report from __openerp__.py
+!!BE CAREFULL!! the chain of extension may bloc odoo on startup when reinitialize DB (-u all -d YOURDB) if u don't understand this remove website-quote report from __openerp__.py

 :Authors: